VINITRAJ5/Meals_App/README.md

  ## This is the Detail Page Of  Single Food <h2>
     This Screen Contain Information of Following
-> 1. Food Ingrediants Ingrediant
+> 1. Required Food Ingredients
    >> 2. Steps For Making that food

 <img src="https://github.com/VINITRAJ5/Meals_App/blob/master/ScreenShots/1%20(5).jpg" width="280">